 How to Handle Leaf 'Litter'

 I always go on a tear this time of year, urging gardeners everywhere to shred and collect every fall leaf possible for raised bed mulching and compost making.
-Shredded fall leaves, after all, are the backbone of a proper organic garden: a perfect weed-suppressing mulch, and THE essential element in a compost pile, where they are difficult, if not impossible, to replace.
+Shredded fall leaves, after all, are the backbone of a proper organic garden: a perfect weed-suppressing mulch, and THE essential ‘dry brown’ element in a compost pile, where their carbon is difficult, if not impossible, to replace.

 I feel compelled to add that some nasty pest insects also spend winter the same way, like dangerous and aggressive yellow jackets.
 As the summertime hive begins to die, impregnated females take flight, overwinter in leaf litter and emerge in the spring.
-They find an old mouse or vole hole, fly into it, and begin to birth the workers who will enlarge the hole and build a large complex nest inside; a nest that will hold thousands of mad stingers by mid-August.
+They find an old mouse or vole hole, fly into it, and begin to give birth to workers who will enlarge the hole and build a large complex nest inside; a nest that will contain thousands of mad stingers by mid-August.

-Thankfully, I don't suffer this moral dilemma.
-My home and garden are surrounded by untouched woodlands.
-I have a small forest just across the street, and a larger one behind and around my home, where leaves are left to fall and the only plants pulled are invasives (like multiflora rose) and overly aggressive natives like poison ivy and Virginia creeper.
+Thankfully, I don’t suffer this moral dilemma.
+I have a small forest just across the street, and a larger one behind and around my home, where leaves are left to nature.

-We do, however, suck up the leaves that fall on the garden and walkways, shredding them as we suck, using a leaf blower with a vacuum setting, and then pile them into bins where they are mixed with spent coffee grounds to eventually transform into better garden soil than anything you can buy.
-(Kitchen waste goes into my multi-level worm bin.)
+We do, however, suck up the leaves that fall on our walkways and garden, and what passes for a lawn in the backyard, using a leaf blower with a vacuum setting and collection bag, which shreds them into smaller pieces as they are collected.
+Then we empty the bags into bins where they are mixed with spent coffee grounds and weeds that have not gone to seed, eventually creating better garden soil than anything you can buy.
+(Kitchen waste goes into my multi-level worm bin, to avoid attracting vermin to the outdoor compost.)

 Back to the main event: Should you leave your leaves alone?
 Or work with them to horticultural benefit?
-The answer depends a good deal on where you live and what you saw in your garden this past year.
+The answer depends a good deal on your individual situation.

 Conversely, you should research which butterflies, beneficials and pollinators spend the winter in leaves in your region.
 Unless the leaves are on your lawn or a patio, walkway or other potentially slippery surface, leave them be.
 Otherwise just rake them off the lawn and walkways and into small piles.
 That won’t hurt the good (or bad) bugs.